 4. Membership is open to all and no application for membership will be refused on other than reasonable grounds.
 There will be no discrimination on grounds of race, occupation, disability, sex or religious, political or other opinion.

-V Annual Subscriptions
+V Subscriptions

-1. The annual subscription for Senior and Junior Members, paying in advance, shall be determined at the Annual General Meeting of the Club.
+1. The subscription for members shall be determined at the Annual General Meeting of the Club.

-2. The annual subscription becomes due on 1 October each year.
-Any member failing to pay their annual subscription by 31 October shall be held to be in arrears and, until payment is made, shall not be entitled to compete in any club competition or exercise any of the privileges of club membership.
-Any such member may, after seven days notice, be deleted from the roll of members by the Committee but shall nevertheless remain liable for the sum due.
+2.

+Annual Standard and Basic subscriptions shall be payable no later than the date on which membership commences, and thereafter on the same date annually.
+Standard subscriptions may be paid in advance or by monthly direct debit.
+Until the subscription is paid, any member attending the club shall considered a non-member and required to pay non-member fees until the subscription has been paid.
 Any member failing to pay monthly or annual subscription by shall be held to be in arrears and, until payment is made, shall not be entitled to compete in any club competition or exercise any of the privileges of club membership.

 VI Resignations